 I tried not to let the sigh out.
 Her tone was gently mocking, but I recognised the look in her eyes.
 Drezhe-va's attraction towards me had been increasingly obvious for some time.
 She didn’t let it affect her judgement or behaviour, of course.
 She’d hardly have risen to General of the Ario-ne army if she were that easily distracted.

 It wasn’t a new experience, but one that still made me uneasy.
 I'd never liked adulation, but it had been difficult to avoid during this last thousand years.
 How could I fail to be aware of my status when I'd several times had to stop cities from raising temples to me?

 Over the centuries, officers in my army had sometimes fallen in love with me.
-One or two had been attractive enough that I’d let myself be seduced, and I think I’d dealt with the rest without breaking hearts.
+In one or two cases, I'd let myself be seduced, and I think I'd dealt with the rest without breaking hearts.
 There had been occasional jealousy or disapproval, but I’d never allowed my love affairs to affect my command of the army.

-Drezhe-va, however, was simply not that tempting as a lover; and I knew that she was aware of it.
-Square and muscular, her heavyfeatured face might have been pleasant enough, if it weren’t for the scar across the left side, cutting livid through her mahogany skin and giving her left eye a squint.
-She was a good friend and I trusted her with my life, but she aroused no lust in me.
+Drezhe-va wasn't particularly attractive.
+Square and muscular, her heavy-featured face might have been pleasant enough if it weren’t for the scar across the left side, cutting livid through her mahogany skin and giving her left eye a squint.
+Even so, the friendship between us—I trusted her with my life—could have tipped over into something more, but she aroused no lust in me.

 "It’s not always clear who’s significant and who’s not," I pointed out.
 "I’m not so modest that I don’t know how I affect things and people…" I shook my head to clear away the images of the millions of people whose lives I’d affected by ending them.
 "It’s just," I added, "that there are forces, currents of history, far stronger than any one person."